How to use the Digitised Collections

 - If you transcribe or translate material as part of your research, we would love to have a copy so we can include it in the catalogue to continue to improve the search facility.

-- If you find anything that you think has been catalogued incorrectly, please let us know.
+- If you find anything that you think has been catalogued incorrectly, please contact us.